kbrw/node_erlastic/README.md

-Port provides you a Node Duplex stream in object mode which is both Readable and Writable : http://nodejs.org/api/stream.html#stream_class_stream_duplex_1 You can communicate javascript object with an erlang through stdin/out with `port.read()` and `port.write(obj)`.
+Port provides you a Node Duplex stream in object mode which is both Readable and Writable : http://nodejs.org/api/stream.html#stream_class_stream_duplex_1 Through this duplex, you can communicate javascript objects with an erlang node through stdin/out with `port.read()` and `port.write(obj)`.
 These objects are converted to erlang external binary format using the Bert encoder described above.

 **Need `{packet,4}` `openport` option on the erlang side**